Aadityajoshi151/subgen-ui/README.md

 ## Generation
 Click "Generate Subs" after selecting a file or folder.
 The app will:
-1. Call `POST /api/select` to validate selection.
+1. Call `POST /api/select` to validate selection and receive the resolved absolute path (logged server-side).
-2. Issue a `POST` (no body) to:
+2. Issue a direct `POST` (no body) from the browser to:
 	`http://<serverHost>:<serverPort>/batch?directory=/content/<relativePath>&forceLanguage=<langCode>`

-The `directory` parameter is always container-relative (never the host absolute path).
-Root selection would use `/content`.
+The `directory` query parameter is container-relative (never the host absolute path).
+Root selection uses `/content`.
+If you encounter CORS issues from the browser, you can re-introduce a server-side proxy endpoint later.

 Where `<langCode>` is the stored language (e.g. `en`).
 Ensure your Subgen server supports CORS if it is on a different origin; if not, proxy the request through the Express server.